What are Lucid Dreams?

 What Causes Lucid dreams

 Dreams can be incredibly illogical and downright bizarre.
 In my experience, what causes lucid dreams, has something to do with the logic centre of our brains.
 There have been times where I found myself questioning the absurdity of the dream I was having, and then it triggered me to become lucid.
-Another example is dreaming of a dead loved one, and then realizing it can’t be possible because the person had passed away; this has also triggered me to become lucid.
+Another example is dreaming of a dead loved one and then realizing it can’t be possible because the person had passed away; this has also triggered me to become lucid.

 What are Lucid dreams Like

-Lucid dreams can be just like waking-life, and in some cases, can feel ultra-real; there are times where all your senses feel heightened to a level you’ve never experienced before, and then there are times when the experience is fuzzy and blurry, hard to focus.
+Lucid dreams can be just like waking life, and in some cases, can feel ultra-real; there are times where all your senses feel heightened to a level you’ve never experienced before, and then there are times when the experience is fuzzy and blurry, hard to focus.
 Usually, everything in the dream environment can be altered; you can walk through walls, taste food, fly through the air and visit other planets.
 The possibilities of what you can do are limitless.
 Here is an excerpt of my first lucid dream:

 Standing in the hallway in awe, I slowly take in my surroundings.
 It’s the same small hallway outside my bedroom, but the colours of the painted walls are off; all the colours are pastel versions of what it should be in reality.
 Intuitively, I begin adjusting the colours of the walls, and they immediately began to change; I never got it exactly to how it should be, but it was close enough, and I had far more exciting things to do!

 At first, it was startling because I couldn’t see my body.
 It was as if I was no longer in the hallway.
 Everything around me looked like static TV noise that you would see on old analog TV sets.
-Except instead of dots or squares, the static was made of verticle lines.
+Except instead of dots or squares, the static was made of vertical lines.
 Waving my arms closer to my face, I could see the edges become denser, but when they weren’t moving, I wasn’t able to distinguish them out of all the static.
 When I decided to look up, it was as if I went back to a ‘camera 1’ view, and everything looked normal this time.
 Lucid Dream Experiences – Joel Durant.

 How to Wake up from a Lucid Dream

 Typically, trying to wake up from a lucid dream is the last thing you would want to do.
-Some people who are new to this concept may be worried something bad could happen, and they don’t want to be trapped there.
+Some people who are new to this concept may be worried something terrible could happen, and they don’t want to be trapped there.
 Don’t worry about being stuck in the dream world!
 Usually, the worst thing that happens is seeing something scary and becoming afraid.
 Some people have experienced lucid nightmares that they are unable to stop.
 In that situation, it’s most likely people who are inexperienced with lucid dreaming.
-With a little learning and practice, though, this issue can be easily corrected.
+With a bit of learning and practice, though, this issue can be easily corrected.

 One of the biggest frustrations in lucid dreaming is that it often doesn’t last very long.
 Quite often, the experience can feel very unstable, and if you are unable to stabilize it, the dream will end.
 So it’s not so hard to get out of one even if you don’t try.